fontforge/fontforge/doc/sphinx/faq.rst

 .. _faq.How-family:

 **How do I create a mac font family?
 (How do I get the mac to group my fonts so that the italic and bold styles work)?**
-   I am told that in 10.6 the prefered method of grouping fonts is to use ttc files, prior to 10.6 ttc files didn't work (well) and the prefered method was to produce mac font families.
+   I am told that in 10.6 the preferred method of grouping fonts is to use ttc files, prior to 10.6 ttc files didn't work (well) and the preferred method was to produce mac font families.

    Snow Leopard (10.6) and after